Skip to content

 # Fan-out

-verify = Node("verify", mode="scripted", output=VerifyResult) | Each(over="clusters.groups", key="label")
+verify = Node("verify", mode="scripted", outputs=VerifyResult) | Each(over="clusters.groups", key="label")

-# Ensemble
+# Ensemble (same model)

-decompose = Node("decompose", mode="produce", output=Claims,
+decompose = Node("decompose", mode="think", outputs=Claims,

 prompt="rw/decompose", model="reason") | Oracle(n=3, merge_fn="merge_claims")